Deepening relationships and creating tangible, holistic design solutions for children, caregivers and communities.

 Design scholarship and creative consulting from a subject matter expert on the landscape of care and early childhood.

 My professional practice centers around the wellbeing of families.
-I work hand-in-hand with caregivers, young children, cultural producers and designers to facilitate ease, confidence, and a greater sense of purpose and pleasure.
+I work hand-in-hand with parents, young children, cultural producers, caregivers, and designers to facilitate ease, confidence, and a greater sense of purpose and pleasure.

 Through my writing, design scholarship, advocacy, and SnailHaus groups, I am committed to cultivating slower, more conscious communities of care.